SendWithSES/Drag-and-Drop-Email-Designer/README.md

 ## 🖼️ Image Handling

-Images can be directly uploaded to a cloud storage of your choice (ex: AWS S3, Cloudflare R2, GCP Cloud Storage etc).
+You can use a cloud storage of your choice (ex: AWS S3, Cloudflare R2, GCP Cloud Storage etc) for storing your images.
 Please implement your image upload functionality and provide it to the library as below (imageUploadTriggered/imageSelectionTriggered).

 ```html